ZI-Youtuber/RGB-Color-Code-Python/README.md

 If you want to see how the color looks like then look in the png file and decide nothing is confusing because I have put them with the color number

-Remember to subscribe to my youtube channel ==> https://www.youtube.com/channel/UC6srZpri3G-WsLy-lgO_C_w
+Remember to Subscribe to the my youtube channel Codeopedia - The Epic World of Programming ==> https://www.youtube.com/channel/UC0KZbVgZfi87fdSMUcfJPtQ

-Also subscribe to the IT TECH PRO which is one of my other youtube channels where I make some coding related videos ==> https://www.youtube.com/channel/UCQLskloPaqKgmLKet7hxQmw